By Peter Becker

 After the vote was taken, Jill Carletti spoke, her voiced choked with emotion.
 She said she was one of the few residents in their 20's concerned to see Hawley grow, and urged Council to be open-minded.

-The event would also raise money that would be contributed to the Borough Parks & Recreation Committee, and local charities.
+Page 2 of 2 - The event would also raise money that would be contributed to the Borough Parks & Recreation Committee, and local charities.
 Henderson said Council was giving up a revenue stream.

 Kyzer said he was opposed to a wine event in the park, only 150 feet from a playground.
 Council member Michele Rojas asked that the event be "tweaked" by having the alcohol tasting at existing restaurants, and the food in the park.
 Henderson found that unacceptable, saying their established format works.